By José Alberto Hermosillo

 tremors that ignite an eruption, but there is no certainty to know when or at what

 time.
-“Going to the site of a volcano eruption is like playing Russian roulette -
+“Going to the site of a volcanic eruption is like playing Russian roulette -

 you never know when you will be killed,” said Maurice.

-In 1985, the volcano Nevado del Ruíz erupted in Colombia, killing around 25,000 people while sleeping.
-The government ignored those warnings for evacuation, and Katia arrived to testify about the damage.
-Since then, the Kraffts’ film has been used as educational material to warn the communities close to the volcanos to evacuate and save lives because timing is everything.
+In 1985, the volcano Nevado del Ruíz erupted in Colombia, killing around 25,000 people while they slept.
+The government ignored evacuation warnings, and Katia arrived to testify about the damage.
+Since then, the Kraffts’ film has been used as educational material to warn communities near volcanoes to evacuate and save lives because timing is everything.

 ![]() |

-The narration by independent filmmaker Miranda July (“Kajillionaire,” “Me You and Everyone We Know,” “The Future”) is descriptive and evocative.
+Independent filmmaker Miranda July’s narration in “Kajillionaire,” “Me You and Everyone We Know,” and “The Future” is vivid and evocative.

 ![]() |

 Legendary German filmmaker Werner Herzog worked on a few projects focused on the Kraffts - “The Fire Within” and “Into the Inferno.”
-Still, nothing compares with the force that “Fire of Love” has through imagery and consistent structure.
+Still, nothing compares to the force of “Fire of Love” through its imagery and consistent structure.

 Fire of Love Trailer | National Geographic